njgibbon/sek/checks/aws/eks/readme.md

 * https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-private-addresses

 ## node-role
 Ensure that nodes only have minimal permissions to access AWS resources.
 AWS defines the minimal AWS-managed policies for an EKS cluster to function and so this is used to inform this check.
-This does verify that the nodes only have read-access to ECR but goes further in ensuring nodes follow the core security principle of least priviledge.
+This does verify that the nodes only have read-access to ECR but goes further in ensuring nodes follow the core security principle of least privilege.

 * https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html
 * CIS Benchmarks - Kubernetes - EKS - v1.0.1 - 5.1.3 Managed Services - Images - Minimize cluster access to read-only for Amazon ECR